Brendan O'Leary: Biography

-O'Leary is the author of numerous influential books about the Northern Ireland conflict, many of them co-authored with John McGarry, whom he met when they both attended Saint MacNissi's College.
+O'Leary is the author of numerous books about the Northern Ireland conflict, many of them co-authored with John McGarry, whom he met when they both attended Saint MacNissi's College.
 McGarry and O'Leary's Policing Northern Ireland: Proposals for a New Start (Blackstaff Press, 1999) is considered to have had a significant influence on the work of the Independent Commission on Policing for Northern Ireland.
 He has been an international advisor to the Kurdistan National Assembly, responsible for advising on the constitutional reconstruction of Iraq and Kurdistan, with special responsibility for federal arrangements and electoral laws.
 He has also advised the United Nations, the European Union and the UK's Department for International Development.

-Previously, he was a policy advisor to the British Labour Party, and political advisor to Mo Mowlam and Kevin McNamara during their respective spells as Shadow Secretary of State for Northern Ireland.
-In the course of his career he has supervised more than thirty doctoral dissertations, including those of political scientists Stefan Wolff, Katharine Adeney, Lori Thorlakson, Shelley Deane and Tristan James Mabry.
+He was a policy advisor to the British Labour Party, and political advisor to Mo Mowlam and Kevin McNamara during their spells as Shadow Secretary of State for Northern Ireland.

 In both his own writings and those with John McGarry, O'Leary has long backed consociationalism as a method of conflict management for Northern Ireland, and is supportive of the Good Friday Agreement.
 In this regard, Arend Lijphart has been a significant influence on O'Leary's work.
 In 2009, a book entitled Consociational Theory: McGarry and O'Leary and the Northern Ireland Conflict was published, edited by Rupert Taylor.

-He is also the author of How to Get Out of Iraq with Integrity (University of Pennsylvania Press, 2009).
-Recent books include "Power-Sharing in Deeply Divided Places" (co-edited with J. McEvoy), "Divided Nations and European Integration" (co-edited with T.Mabry, J.McGarry and M. Moore), and "Courts and Consociations" (coauthored with Christopher McCrudden).
+He authored How to Get Out of Iraq with Integrity (University of Pennsylvania Press, 2009).
+Recent books include Power-Sharing in Deeply Divided Places (co-edited with J. McEvoy), Divided Nations and European Integration (co-edited with T.Mabry, J.McGarry and M. Moore), and Courts and Consociations (coauthored with Christopher McCrudden).

-In 2017 he became a member of the Royal Irish Academy.
+In 2017, he became a member of the Royal Irish Academy.